 It’s kind of implicit.
 But no-one knows exactly what’s what…

 We change our underwear (trunks, socks and undershirt) everyday.

 Women can afford to change their tops every two days — though it depends on the season, and if they tend to sweat a lot.

 We’re sure that some men can wear a shirt two days in a row, especially in winter, or if they’re hormones are tamed that day… It hardly ever happens to us.

 We’ve noticed that aggressive antiperspirant help to keep clothes longer.
 The more natural your deodorant, the more smelly your shirt at the end of the day.

-It’s a trade off: either you use natural deodorant and wash twice more clothes (using twice more detergent), or you poison your skin with aggressive deodorants and save on washing up.
+It’s a trade off: either you use a natural deodorant (or none at all) and wash clothes twice more (using twice more detergent), or you poison your skin with aggressive deodorants and save on washing up.
 We chose the former…

 It’s mostly the smell under the arms which is unpleasant.
 And if you don’t change soon enough, this smell will contaminate your sweater (under the arms) or your jacket, suit, etc.